graphcommerce-org/graphcommerce/docs/feature-list.md

 ### Checkout

 - [x] Include a mini cart on store pages to summarize products in the cart.
 - [x] Display an order summary with product images in checkout.
+[Todo]
 - [x] Offer guest and registered user checkout.
 Registered customers are automatically recognized when they enter their email addresses.
 - [ ] Boost conversion rates with an Instant Purchase option that uses saved